-BlackRock Funding will purchase 150 common shares of the Company at a price of \$15.00 per share as the Company's initial capital.
+BlackRock has or will contribute at least \$125.00 to BlackRock Funding, and BlackRock Funding in turn will purchase 5 common shares of the Company at a price of \$25.00 per share as the Company's initial capital.
 Therefore, until immediately following the anticipated placement of the Offering, BlackRock will be deemed to "control" the Company through its control of BlackRock Funding.

-Upon the closing of the Offering, the common shares of the Company will be owned by numerous persons that are "accredited investors," as that term is defined in Regulation D, and a majority of such common shares will be owned by the Holding Company, whose shares will be owned by institutional and individual investors.
+Upon the closing of the Offering, the common shares of the Company will be owned by numerous persons that are both "accredited investors," as that term is defined in Regulation D, and "qualified clients" within the meaning of the Advisers Act, and a majority of such common shares will be owned by the Holding Company.